2026 WV Small Farm Conference

 2:45 PM - 3:30 PM

 Refreshments and snacks available in the Elk River Atrium.
-Visit our trade show vendors in the Atrium, while you snack!
+Visit our trade show vendors in the Atrium and Terrace Hallway, while you snack!

 3:30 PM - 4:30 PM